CDSoft/ypp/README.md

     (e.g. `"markdown"`, `"rst"`, …).
 The default format is Markdown.
   - `opts.shift` is the offset applied to the header levels.
 The default offset is `0`.
+  - `opts.code` extract code (i.e. everything but documentation
+    fragments) in code blocks.
+The code language is given by the filename (if `opts.code==true`) or by `opts.code` if it is a string.
+  - `opts.hide` is a Lua pattern used to identify portions of documentations or code to exclude.

 The `doc` macro can also be called as a curried function (arguments can be swapped).
 E.g.: